ahmadmayahi/mayahi.net/content/posts/elasticsearch/introduction-to-elasticsearch.md

 The document must have a unique id; therefore, Elasticsearch assigns an arbitrary id for the newly created document.

+What if you want to specify another id? this can be done by appending the document id as follows:

 ```bash
 http://127.0.0.1:9200/employees/_doc/1
 ```